LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 Two types of problems: Classification (predict label) and Regression (predict values)

+## Python Reviews
+Step 1 throught step 8 is a reviews if you forgot or do not know python

 ## List of Machine Learning Algorithms for Stock Trading
 ### Most Common Regression Algorithms
 1. Simple Linear Regression Model